andreasjordan/PowerShell-for-DBAs/Oracle/README.md

 ## Install the server

+You can use any existing server in your environment.
+If you want to setup a server just for tests, you find some recommendations in this section.

+### Windows

 I use the free express edition of Oracle 21c for my labs.
 See my install script [Server.ps1](Server.ps1) in this folder for details on how to run an unattended installation from a remote computer.

-But you can use any existing server in your environment.
+### Docker

+I use the image [container-registry.oracle.com/database/express:latest](https://container-registry.oracle.com/) for my labs.
+Click on "Database" and then on "express" to get to the "Oracle Database XE Release 21c (21.3.0.0) Docker Image Documentation".
+See my install script [SetupServerWithDocker.ps1](../PowerShell/SetupServerWithDocker.ps1) in the PowerShell folder for details.

 ## Install the client for PowerShell 5.1 on Windows